 Each song bears a time signature or cycle derived from its track number.
 Each song represents a planet in the solar system along with its mythological namesake.
 (Yes, including Pluto.)
 Each song is a meditation on life and death from the perspective of a particular developmental stage.
 And thereby the album as a whole functions as a life in itself—a movement from phase to phase through our moment in the universe, drifting on momentum like a probe sent to study what makes a life well-lived and what does or doesn’t lie beyond.

 Over the course of the nine years I’ve worked on this album, I’ve changed significantly.
 I got married.
 I learned a job.
 I earned my master's.
 I made a career.
 I discovered things about myself I never would have anticipated, but which make perfect sense in hindsight.
 Meanwhile, the world around me changed too, often in unpleasant ways.
 Family and friends became sick.
 Some died.
 Relationships fell apart.
-We witnessed again and again the tragedy of racism in America.
+We witnessed again and again the tragedies of racism and sexism in America.
 World politics entertained and elevated the despicable.
 And permeating it all was the gnawing nihilism of sitting powerlessly at the precipice of environmental catastrophe.

 It is a privilege to make music in these circumstances; I accepted it as a responsibility to make something significant.
 I took for my muses the polar sentiments of the Voyager missions: a triumphant celebration of the highest achievements of mankind, and a dashing reminder of the insignificance of our concerns on this miniscule blue speck orbiting aimlessly somewhere indistinct in an infinite cosmos.